 Levy Bros.

 27 September 1911: 1.
-Levy Brothers Dry Goods store, founded by Abraham Levy (1859-1924), 3 floors and a basement, once the home of 400 employees (including Jules Wolf, Paul Building) considered to be the largest mercantile establishment in the South, 1904, 309-319 Main; 2.
-The Fox Building, with Rouse Drugs on the first floor, professional on upper floors: dentists, physicians, attorneys, real estate agents, surveyors and a blue print company; 3.
-The Scanlan Building, 1909, 11 floors, built in memory for their father, T. H. Scanlan, by his daughters, designed by iconic Chicago architect, Daniel H. Burnham: offices of professionals, including medical practitioners on the 5th and 6th floors, Houston Home Telephone Company on the 7th floor, the estate of T. H. Scanlan and Gulf Pipeline company and Gulf Refining Company on the 8th floor, Dow, Albrecht & Scanlan, attorneys for the estate of T. W. House [LINK], onetime mayor of Houston and the richest man in 19th century Houston, and the William M. Rice Institute for the advancement of Literature, Science and Art, a prototype organization formed in 1891 by Rice and others to initiate a first-class educational enterprise for Houston; 4.
-The Binz Building; 5.
+Levy Brothers Dry Goods store, founded by Abraham Levy (1859-1924), 3 floors and a basement, once the home of 400 employees (including Jules Wolf, See LINK Paul Building, another in this series) considered to be the largest mercantile establishment in the South, 1904, 309-319 Main; 2.
+The Fox Building, with Rouse Drugs on the first floor, professional on upper floors: dentists, physicians, attorneys, real estate agents, surveyors and a blue print company; 2b.
+The iconic Sweeney Clock in front of J. J. Sweeney & Co. jewelry store at 414 Main corner of Prairie; 3.
+The Scanlan Building, 1909, 11 floors, built in memory for their father, T. H. Scanlan, by his daughters, designed by iconic Chicago architect, Daniel H. Burnham: offices of professionals, including medical practitioners on the 5th and 6th floors, Houston Home Telephone Company on the 7th floor, the estate of T. H. Scanlan and Gulf Pipeline company and Gulf Refining Company on the 8thfloor, Dow, Albrecht & Scanlan, attorneys for the estate of T. W. House, onetime mayor of Houston and the richest man in 19th century Houston, and the William M. Rice Institute for the advancement of Literature, Science and Art, a prototype organization formed in 1891 by Rice and others to initiate a first-class educational enterprise for Houston; 4.
+The Binz Building, the most desired commercial building in Houston of the era, 6 floors, 1895; 5.
 Rice Hotel, 1883 (demolished in 1911); 6.a rooftop billboard; 7.
 Jerry L. Mitchell, jeweler and Hutchinson & Mitchell, clothing store at 402 Main; 8.
 Kiam Building, a clothing and shoe store at 312-320 Main, 5 floors, 1893; Sweeney Loan Company at 310 Main with YWCA central rooms on upper floors, and Sakowitz Brothers at 308 Main.
-[For a view in the opposite direction see Main Preston – Kunc] [For a view in the opposite direction see Main Preston – Kunc]
+[For a view in the opposite direction see Main Preston – Kunc]

 |